-Quaker Elizabeth Fry Overcame Depression and Marked the Nation
+Quaker Elizabeth Fry Overcame Depression and Marked a Nation for God

 Another Quaker minister told her of the horrifying conditions in the capital’s prisons.
 Fry went to the infamous Newgate jail to see for herself.
 She found hundreds of women and their children living violent lives in unsanitary conditions and sleeping on the floor without bedding.